jackocnr/intl-tel-input/README.md

 **geoIpLookup**
 Type: `Function` Default: `null`
-When setting `initialCountry` to `"auto"`, you must use this option to specify a custom function that looks up the user's location, and then calls the success callback with the relevant country code.
+When setting `initialCountry` to `"auto"`, you must use this option to specify a custom function that calls an IP lookup service to get the user's location and then invokes the callback with the relevant country code.
 Also note that when instantiating the plugin, a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object is returned under the `promise` instance property, so you can do something like `iti.promise.then(callback)` to know when initialisation requests like this have completed.

 Here is an example using the [ipapi](https://ipapi.co/api/?javascript#location-of-clients-ip) service:
 ```js